Azure/data-landing-zone/README.md

 ### 4. Parameter Update Process

 In order to deploy the ARM templates in this repository to the desired Azure subscription, you will need to modify some parameters in the forked repository.
 As updating each parameter file manually is a time-consuming and potentially error-prone process, we have simplified the task with a GitHub Action workflow.
+You can update your deployment parameters by completing three steps:
+  1. Configure the `updateParameters` workflow
+  1. Execute the `updateParameters` workflow
+  1. Configure the deployment pipeline
+  1. Merge these changes back to the `main` branch of your repo

+#### Configure the `updateParameters` workflow
-After successfully executing the previous steps, please open the  [.github/workflows/updateParameters.yml](/.github/workflows/updateParameters.yml).
+To begin, please open the  [.github/workflows/updateParameters.yml](/.github/workflows/updateParameters.yml).
 In this file you need to update the environment variables.
 Just click on [.github/workflows/updateParameters.yml](/.github/workflows/updateParameters.yml) and edit the following section:

 ```YAML
 env: